nitya308/nuggets-game/DESIGN.md

 The server takes in a map file as an input.
 A map file is a `.txt` file that contains a grid of ascii characters representing a map of walls, empty spots, passageways, and solid rock.
 The server also takes in an optional positive integer seed for the random-number generator.

 It announces the port number in the terminal and sends messages back to the client.

+_**GRADER**_: You don't mention that the server may receive input from and send output to many clients over the network.

 Any errors are logged to our log file which we keep as stderr